 1. Unusual High Conversion Rate(CR)

 The average conversion rate should be anywhere between 1% – 15%.
-If it’s any higher than that, you should investigate the actions for legitimacy.
+You should investigate the actions for legitimacy if it’s any higher than that.
 The conversion rate is specific to niche and product.
-For example, eCommerce products with a low price will have a higher conversion rate than a SAAS product with a high price tag.
+For example, eCommerce products with a low price will have a higher conversion rate than SAAS products with a high price tag.

-2. Clicks leading to action is too fast
+2. Clicks leading to action are too fast

 Every affiliate tracking platform should show how fast the last click converted into a sale.
 An average person will take their time shopping online.
-If the sale happens less than 5 minutes of the shopper being on the site, the affiliate might be stealing that last click and costing the merchant money.
+If the sale happens less than 5 minutes after the shopper is on the site, the affiliate might be stealing that last click and costing the merchant money.